Enigma-Unicamp/decipher-me/README.md

 ### Adding your challenges

-First of all, lets set the amount of challenges you're going to add.
-Edit `decipher-me/decipher/decipher/settings.py`, replacing `NUMBER_OF_CHALLENGES = 3` with the correct number.
-After that, edit the file `scripts/settings.csv`.
+First of all, edit the file `scripts/settings.csv`.
 For each one of your challenges, you must add a new line like this:

 ```
 challenge_title,content_type,challenge_flag,challenge_description,challenge_points